Skip to main content

 By leveraging the impact and urgency exercise, you can effectively identify and prioritize high-impact, high-urgency actions that will drive meaningful progress in your automation journey.

-4-Step Approach to Crafting Your Missions and Action Plan
+3-Step Approach to Crafting Your Action Plan

-1. Select Your Mission
+1. Select Your Priority Dimensions

 1. Craft Your Action Plan